-Popular destinations and activities will be predictably congested during busy times of year, but it’s still possible – with some extra effort – to limit your exposure to crowds.
-For example, you can plan to explore tourist spots during off-peak hours and spend some time in Japan’s lesser-known, yet equally remarkable destinations (read about our favorite off-the-beaten-path places in Japan for inspiration).
+Popular destinations and activities will be predictably congested during busy times of year, but with some extra effort, it’s still possible to limit your time spent in dense crowds.
+Plan to explore tourist spots during off-peak hours, and experience Japan’s lesser-known, yet equally remarkable destinations (read about our favorite off-the-beaten-path places in Japan for inspiration).

 Oshogatsu (New Year’s Holidays)